SSS/GNU system - Manual & Documentation

 Once you have followed all those above steps, you can enter a temporary Guix shell, so as to bootstrap SSS.

 You can do this with guix shell make git icecat.
-Icecat will be used for you to browse temporarily to Codeberg and download and install SSS.
+Icecat is a 100% libre version of Firefox, and it will be temporarily used for you to browse temporarily to Codeberg and download and install SSS.

-Then proceed to clone SSS with git clone https://codeberg.org/jjba23/sss.git to your favourite location.
-This location will need to be added to per-host.scm.
+Then proceed to clone SSS with git clone --recursive https://codeberg.org/jjba23/sss.git to your favourite location.
+This location will need to be added to your per-host/sss/overrides.scm.
+You can skip the --recursive option if you are not interested in the wallpapers and other art.

-You should have by now written an appropriate per-host.scm for your setup.
+You should have by now written an appropriate per-host/sss/overrides.scm for your setup.
 See the above section on this topic.

-Note: make sr translates to sudo guix system reconfigure config.scm --fallback.
+Note: make sr translates to sudo guix system reconfigure with some extra settings.

 For more commands take a look at the SSS Makefile: ../../Makefile.